[ Printer Friendly Version ] [ Report Abuse ]

 Now Lily was beginning to understand.
 Not lying at all didn’t really sound like Scorpius, but eavesdropping definitely sounded like Rose.

 Scorpius was still talking.
-“If she found out I’d been lying to avoid an argument, she probably would have ditched me, and I decided that I’d much rather fight about having a nasty run-in with one of her friends or deal with her being annoyed that her Potions marks were never as good as mine than have her break up with me.”
+“If she found out I’d been lying to avoid an argument, she probably would have ditched me, and I decided that I’d much rather fight about having a nasty run-in with Roxanne or deal with her being annoyed that her Potions marks were never as good as mine than have her break up with me.”

 “Oh.”
-Lily frowned.
+This was a difficulty Lily had not foreseen.
 “But she wouldn’t break up with you over it now.”

 “Probably not,” Scorpius conceded.
 “But unlike her, I’m not a risk-taker.”

 He leaned back in the chair and shook his head.
 A small smile had appeared on his face.
 “Surprisingly well, all things considered.
-She only exiled me to the couch for a night, and I think most of that was a show for Al.”
+She stayed over and then exiled me to the couch for a night to make a point, but otherwise, she hasn’t really bothered me.”

 That surprised Lily.
-Her brother was much more even-tempered than Rose – she’d expected Rose to be the one to chew Scorpius out, not Albus.
+Her brother was much more even-tempered than Rose – she’d expected Rose to be the one to chew Scorpius out.

 Scorpius seemed to read the confusion on her face.
 “Oh, come on.
 It’s not that surprising.
 He’s your brother, of course he’s going to be more pissed off at me.”